What does compliance mean?

 - The function of the solution (purpose and functionality of the solution)

-- 3rd party usage rights (to what extent interface connections are feasible)
+- 3rd party rights of use (to what extent interface connections are feasible)

 Other contractual agreements (e.g. cooperations, partnerships, etc.)

-Many companies work closely with partner companies or cooperation partners to make the most of sales potential or to increase the reach of products and services.
-Corresponding contracts primarily regulate responsibility, data sovereignty, remuneration and are usually supplemented by a target agreement.
-But the question of compliance is usually treated only superficially and stepmotherly.
-In principle, a cooperation or partnership agreement also represents a contractual regulation, compliance with which must be monitored and continuously audited by a management system.
+Many companies work closely with partner companies or cooperation partners in order to optimally exploit sales potential or increase the reach of products and services.
+Corresponding contracts primarily regulate responsibility, data sovereignty and remuneration and are usually supplemented by a target agreement.
+However, the question of compliance is usually only treated superficially and neglected.
+In principle, a cooperation or partnership agreement is also a contractual regulation, compliance with which must be monitored by a management system and audited on an ongoing basis.

 Conclusion.

-Compliance includes a broad diversity of rules to be followed, which are perceived by companies in varying degrees of importance.
-The focus is on legal regulations, ISO 9001 or related standards for the structure and process documentation of the quality management system, and other relevant industry-specific quality standards.
+Compliance includes a wide variety of rules to be followed, which are perceived by companies in varying degrees of importance.
+The focus is on legal regulations, ISO 9001 or related standards for the structure and process documentation of the quality management system, as well as other relevant industry-specific quality standards.
 Non-compliance with the individual rules has very different consequences and side effects for the success of the company:

 - Legal violations can jeopardize the continued existence of the company

-- Breaches of contract, e.g. SLAs and product quality deficiencies, damage reputation
+- Breaches of contract such as SLAs and deficiencies in product quality damage reputation

 - Ethical and internal violations undermine employee satisfaction

-- Violations of license agreements usually remain undetected, but carry an enormous risk of fines and even the loss of essential software solutions and possibly the data from historically grown process chains.
+- Violations of license agreements usually go undetected, but carry an enormous risk of penalties and even the loss of essential software solutions and possibly data from historically grown process chains.

-In the end, the company management decides which voluntary and contractual rules the company wishes to commit itself to and what importance sustainable process quality has in the various areas.
-In all cases, compliance management is required to monitor the implementation of and adherence to the rules, to initiate measures in the event of violations and to conduct regular audits.
-Without corresponding competencies and authority, compliance with rules depends on the daily form of the employees or the level of the general quality culture in the company.
+Ultimately, the company management decides which voluntary and contractual rules the company wants to commit to and how important sustainable process quality is in the various areas.
+In all cases, compliance management is required to monitor the implementation of and adherence to the rules, initiate measures in the event of breaches and carry out regular audits.
+Without the appropriate competencies and powers, compliance with rules is dependent on the daily form of the employees or the level of the general quality culture in the company.